spatie/laravel-permission/README.md

 >```

 This package allows for users to be associated with permissions and roles.
 Every role is associated with multiple permissions.
 A `Role` and a `Permission` are regular Eloquent models.
-They have a name and can be created like this:
+They require a `name` and can be created like this:

 ```php
 use Spatie\Permission\Models\Role;